-For this type of engines this initial arrangement is available for the standard and compact arrangement installations.
-Figure 4-9, \$\bigsim 4-12\$ provides a sketch of this unified arrangement of the iCER drainage system.
+For this engine type such an initial arrangement is available for the standard and compact arrangement of the iCER off-engine option, as well as for the iCER on-engine system.
+Figure 4-9, \$\Bigsim 4-12\$ provides a sketch of this unified arrangement of the iCER drainage system.

-Figure 4-9 The iCER drainage system valid for all iCER operating mode options
+Figure 4-9 The iCER drainage system valid for all iCER operating mode options (onand off-engine option)